PowerCodersOrg/powercoders.org/site/content/city/career-day.md

   (starting from July or August 2020).

-  _May 25:_ candidates start their specialization, according to your needs.\
+  _May 25:_ candidates start their specialization, according to your needs\

+  AWS cloud practitioner&architect, systems&networks management, web
+  development, software/application development, data analytics&AI)\

-  July 3: end of Powercoders training.
+  _July 3_: end of Powercoders training.
 Start of internships possible.

   - - -